mike-uffelman/art-prints/README.md

 --> brief discussion - what is the project, what you were looking to achieve

-The primary purpose for the application was to practice building a modern Single Page Application using several modern development tools including:
+The primary purpose for the application was to practice building a modern Single Page Application using several modern development libraries including:

 - React - front end user interface and reusable components
 - React Router - client side routing